Restorative Approach® Training

 RA, rooted in attachment theory and the principles of restorative justice, translates what we know about trauma, the brain, and how children heal into specific strategies that all treatment providers can use.
 When children display behaviors that hurt others and the community, rather than “doing time” or dropping levels, staff assign learning and restorative tasks to help children learn skills and make amends.
 Therefore, after children lose control, they learn that all is not lost; they can handle emotions differently and take effective action to mend relationships.

-The RA Basic Training in a 6.5 hour training that organizations can adopt as a standard staff training via the RA Train-the-Trainer.
+The RA Basic Training is a one-day training that organizations can adopt as a standard staff training via the RA Train-the-Trainer.
 An organization’s Risking Connection Associate Trainers learn to teach the RA Basic Training so they can embed this training model in their organization in addition to Risking Connection.

 The Restorative Approach® Basic Training includes practical strategies for: